 The Student Counselling and Research Unit is located at the foot of Basser Steps.
+Dr Pat Cleary is the Head of the Unit.
 For assistance with educational or vocational problems ring 3681 or 3685 for an appointment.

 The University Librarian is Mr Allan Horton.
 Library enquiries should be directed to 2048.